Vandeleur Molyneux Grayburn: Eve of the war

 After the outbreak of the Second Sino-Japanese War in July 1937 and the Second World War in September 1939, the Hong Kong government set up the Taxation Committee for raising new tax in preparation for the war.
-The committee, in which V. M. Grayurn was part of it, concluded an income tax would be the best new tax to be introduced however remained in reservations for the legitimacy of the taxation.
+The committee, in which V. M. Grayburn was part, concluded an income tax would be the best new tax to be introduced however remained in reservations for the legitimacy of the taxation.
 The Income Tax Bill was subsequently passed in the Legislative Council despite strong opposition from the unofficial members and the business community.

 While he was the chief manager of the HSBC, Grayburn helped found the China Fleet Club and donated $25,000 for building the club's new headquarters in the name of the bank.
 He also assisted the Royal Hong Kong Yacht Club to move from North Point to Kellett Island where the club locates today.
 He was the chairman of the board of the Matilda Memorial & War Hospital and set up a $500,000 fund for the hospital.

 He was appointed the unofficial member of the Executive Council in July 1941.
 He held the office until the fall of Hong Kong to the Japanese army in December.
 Before Hong Kong was occupied, V. M. Grayburn had already appointed Arthur Morse to the London office and transferred Bank's assets to London supported by the British government.
 The bank had also a large amount of US dollar reserve in the United States to avoid its assets being frozen if the Hong Kong office was fallen into Japanese's hand.
-In 1941 the British government appointed Morse as acting chief manager and chairman and commanded all branches of HSBC to follow order from London.
+In 1941 the British government appointed Morse as acting chief manager and chairman and commanded all branches of HSBC to follow orders from London.
 12 December 1941, Hong Kong Governor Mark Young announced London to replace Hong Kong as the headquarters of the bank.
 The Hong Kong government surrendered to Japan on Christmas Day of 1941.